Array design format (ADF) file

 These allow you to provide an additional level of information showing which reporters are related, e.g. derived from the same gene or transcript.
 E.g. if you have different reporters that are designed from two exons of a gene, you can indicate that the reporters belong to the same “composite element” (i.e. a “composite” collation of reporters).
 Give each composite element a unique name in the Composite Element Name column.
 Affymetrix array designs will always have composite elements because they are based on “probe sets” and not simply “probes”.

-Here is a snippet from a hypothetical example of an array design, showing seven features, two reporters and one composite element:
+Here is a snippet from a hypothetical example of an array design, showing sixteen features, five reporters and two composite elements:

 Annotation of reporters